DrewBornt/drewbornt.github.io/content/TryHackMe Write-Ups/Jenkins.md

 Now to just navigate to the flag location and answer the final question.
 I had to drop into a shell due to meterpreter prompt giving funky characters when I tried to `cat` out the file.

+It is worth noting that Incognito has its [own standalone exe](https://github.com/FSecureLABS/incognito/blob/394545ffb844afcc18e798737cbd070ff3a4eb29/incognito.exe) (which Windows will flag as a virus if you try downloading it to a Windows host)

 ![[JenkinsCompleted.png]]

 Thank you for stopping by!